TeunMos/S3-DB04-Portfolio/Proof/Software-quality.md

 > **Tooling and methodology:** Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code analysis and code reviews.

 ## Sonarcloud
 For both the group project and the individual project we use sonarcloud to review our code quality and coverage on our tests.
+We decided to use sonarcloud because it is easy to set up, it is widely used in practice and because we needed a way to automatically test our code.

 Here are the links to the Sonarcloud organisations:
 - [Sonarcloud group project](https://sonarcloud.io/organizations/modus-1/projects)